Open

 Directions

 From Columbia Falls, travel north on Nucleus Avenue and turn east onto Railroad Street at the stop sign.
 The road becomes North Fork Road as it travels over the railroad overpass.
-Drive approximately 46 miles north on the gravel road.
-Wurtz Cabin is located on the west side of the road.
-Four-wheel drive and chains are required in winter as the road is only intermittently plowed.
+Continue north approximately 46 miles; Wurtz Cabin is on the left (west side of the road).
+The majority of the road is gravel.

 Amenities